-- 1.1 Notice and Address Change.
-You and your beneficiaries must deliver or mail any required information to our office unless we ask that you send it elsewhere.
-Any notice or election is effective only upon actual receipt.
-You or your beneficiaries must notify us of any change in address. - 1.2 Tax Consequences.
+- 1.1 Purpose and Savings Provision.
+The express intent of you as the Roth IRA grantor and we as the Roth IRA trustee is to execute and create a Roth IRA which meets the requirements of Internal Revenue Code section 408A and related regulations.
+No action may be made by you or us with respect to your Roth IRA which would adversely affect the qualification of your Roth IRA and such action is null and void to the extent permitted by the prohibited transaction rules. - 1.2 Tax Consequences.
 Because Roth IRAs are so influenced by tax laws, you expressly acknowledge that you should consult with your tax advisor before making almost any Roth IRA transaction.
 You are responsible for the tax consequences of any contribution or distribution, including rollovers, transfers, excess contributions, and prohibited transactions.
 You acknowledge that you have not relied upon us for any advice concerning such tax consequences.

 Notwithstanding the provisions of Article II, you agree to be solely responsible for determining your eligibility to convert any portion of your traditional IRA(s) to a Roth IRA.
 You also assume sole responsibility if you choose to recharacterize any contribution.
-You further agree that you will be solely responsible for any record-keeping of such deposits for federal income tax purposes, including but not limited to, the timing and ordering of distributions.
+You further agree that you will be solely responsible for any recordkeeping of such deposits for federal income tax purposes, including but not limited to, the timing and ordering of distributions.